Bayes Factors for Peri-Null Hypotheses

-Previous work has suggested that the approximation of a point-null hypothesis by an interval is reasonable when the width of that interval is half a standard error in width \citep{BergerDelampady1987} or one standard error in width \citep{Jeffreys1935}.
-Here we explore the consequences of replacing the point-null hypothesis \( \Hc_{0} \) by a peri-null hypothesis \( \Hc_{\widetilde{0}} \) from a different angle.
-We alter only the specification of the null-hypothesis \( \Hc_{0} \), which means that the alternative hypothesis \( \Hc_{1} \) now overlaps with \( \Hc_{\widetilde{0}} \).
 Below we show, first, that the effect on the Bayes factor of replacing \( \Hc_{0} \) with \( \Hc_{\widetilde{0}} \) is given by another Bayes factor, namely that between \( \Hc_{0} \) and \( \Hc_{\widetilde{0}} \) (cf. \citealp[p.
 411]{MoreyRouder2011}).
 This `peri-null correction factor' is usually near 1, unless sample size grows large.
-In the limit of large sample sizes, we demonstrate that the Bayes factor for the peri-null \( \Hc_{\widetilde{0}} \) versus the alternative \( \Hc_{1} \) is bounded by the ratio of the prior ordinates evaluated at the maximum likelihood estimate.
+For large sample sizes, we demonstrate that the Bayes factor for the peri-null \( \Hc_{\widetilde{0}} \) versus the alternative \( \Hc_{1} \) is bounded by the ratio of the prior ordinates evaluated at the maximum likelihood estimate.
 This proves earlier statements from \citet[pp. 411-412]{MoreyRouder2011} and confirms suggestions in \citet[p.
 367]{Jeffreys1961} and \citet[p.
 39, Eq.
 2]{Jeffreys1973}.
 In other words, the Bayes factor for the peri-null hypothesis is inconsistent.

+Note that there exist several Bayes factor methods that have replaced point-null hypotheses with either peri-null hypotheses (e.g., Stochastic Search Variable Selection, \citealp{GeorgeMcCulloch1993} \footnote{``A similar setup in this context was considered by Mitchell and Beauchamp (1988), who instead used ``spike and slab'' mixtures.
+An important distinction of our approach is that we do not put a probability mass on $\beta_i = 0$.'' \citep[p.
+883]{GeorgeMcCulloch1993}.}) or with other hypotheses that have a continuous prior distribution close to zero (e.g., the sceptical prior proposed by \citealp{PawelHeld2020}).
+As far as evidence from the marginal likelihood is concerned, the results below show that these methods are inconsistent.

-We end with suggestions on how a consistent method for hypothesis testing can be obtained without fully committing to a point-null hypothesis.
+We end with a brief discussion on how a consistent method for hypothesis testing can be obtained without fully committing to a point-null hypothesis.